Berky115/BidValidator/readme.txt

  ```

 If the server is running as expected and the object passed in is valid, then the highest possible bid from the predetermined bid responses will be issues.

- ex:
 ```
 {
     "protocol": 2,